 Self-catered apartments in Barcelona

 If you would prefer to have your own space for a workation, there are literally hundreds of apartments across the city you can rent.
-To help cut through the options, we’ve picked out 25 stunning Vrbo apartments in Barcelona with work spaces.
+To help cut through the options, we’ve compiled an expansive list of stunning Vrbo apartments in Barcelona with work spaces.

 Some of the apartments we picked out have a dedicated work desk, while others have areas and facilities that double up well for a working environment.